-Since our last inspection on 22 July 2014, the registered manager continued to ensure people's individual records provided up to date information for staff on how to meet people's mental health needs.
+Since our last inspection on 24 July 2014, the registered manager continued to ensure people's individual records provided up to date information for staff on how to meet people's mental health needs.
 This helped staff understand what people wanted or needed in terms of their care and support.

 We observed positive interactions between people and staff.
-People looked at ease and comfortable in staff's presence, responding positively to their questions and readily asking for help and assistance.
+People looked at ease and comfortable with staff.
+Staff responded positively to their questions and readily asking for help and assistance.
 Staff gave people their full attention during conversations and spoke to people in a considerate and respectful way using people's preferred method of communication wherever possible, such as using pictures and sign language.
 They gave people the time they needed to communicate their needs and wishes and then acted on this.

 People's right to privacy and to be treated with dignity was respected.
 Records were kept securely so that personal information about people was protected.
-We saw staff did not enter people's rooms without first knocking to seek permission to enter.
-We observed that staff kept doors to people's bedrooms and communal bathrooms closed when supporting people with their personal care or medication administration to maintain their privacy and dignity.
+Staff did not enter people's rooms without first knocking to seek permission to enter.
+Staff kept doors to people's bedrooms and communal bathrooms closed when supporting people with their personal care or medication administration to maintain their privacy and dignity.
 When talking about their roles and duties, staff spoke about people respectfully.